DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 * [User flows (only if provided)]
 * [Systems/platforms (only if provided)]
 * [Stakeholders (only if provided)]
-[Note: Leave this section empty with a blank line if no affected areas are mentioned]
 ```
 Format: Categorized list
 Example: User Flows: